Audio-WestlakeU/FullSubNet/docs/source/usage/getting_started.md

 ## Room Impulse Responses

 As mentioned in the paper, the room impulse responses (RIRs) come from the [Multichannel Impulse Response Databaset](https://www.eng.biu.ac.il/gannot/downloads/) and [the Reverb Challenge dataset](http://reverb2014.dereverberation.com/).
 For your convenience, we have separated and organized these RIRs.
-You can download them from the [Releases page (https://github.com/haoxiangsnr/FullSubNet/releases).
+You can download them from the [Releases page](https://github.com/haoxiangsnr/FullSubNet/releases).

 ## Usage